 (1) Existing law requires a pupil to complete designated coursework while in grades 9 to 12, inclusive, in order to receive a diploma of graduation from high school.
 These graduation requirements include, among others, the completion of 3 courses in social studies, including a one-semester course in American government and civics.

-This bill, subject to appropriation by the Legislature for this purpose, would require the State Department of Education, in collaboration with, and subject to the approval of, the executive director of the state board, to enter into a contract with a county office of education or a consortium of county offices of education for the purpose of developing a model curriculum for the one-year course in American government and civics, as provided.
-The bill would require the model curriculum to include, among other things, fundamentals on federal, state, and local government, as provided, and specified information relating to voting.
+This bill, subject to appropriation by the Legislature for this purpose, would require the State Department of Education, in collaboration with, and subject to the approval of, the executive director of the state board, to enter into a contract with a county office of education or a consortium of county offices of education for the purpose of developing a curriculum guide for a one-year course in American government and civics, as provided.
+The bill would require the curriculum guide to include, among other things, fundamentals on federal, state, and local government, as provided, and specified information relating to voting.

 This bill would require a school district participating in the program to deem a pupil's successful completion of a one-year course in American government and civics as satisfying specified criteria adopted by the state board.
 The bill would require a pupil who has successfully completed a one-year course in American government and civics, in order to receive the State Seal of Civic Engagement, to still satisfy all other criteria adopted by the state board.